rniemela77/somni/README.md

 ## Quiz questions
 - Questions are located in /quizData.js
-- Seed the database with questions with `cd backend && npm run seed`
+- Seed the database with questions with `npm run seed`

 ## Secrets/Keys
 - Frontend has .env.development and .env.production